neurogeometry/Registrar/JavaMapReduce/Java/FeatureExtraction/for_testing/readme.txt

 1. Prerequisites for Deployment

-Verify that version 9.3 (R2017b) of the MATLAB Runtime is installed.
+Verify that version 9.5 (R2018b) of the MATLAB Runtime is installed.

-If the MATLAB Runtime is not installed, you can run the MATLAB Runtime installer.
+If not, you can run the MATLAB Runtime installer.
 To find its location, enter

     >>mcrinstaller

 at the MATLAB prompt.
+NOTE: You will need administrator rights to run the MATLAB Runtime installer.

-Alternatively, download and install the Windows version of the MATLAB Runtime for R2017b from the following link on the MathWorks website:
+Alternatively, download and install the Macintosh version of the MATLAB Runtime for R2018b from the following link on the MathWorks website:

     http://www.mathworks.com/products/compiler/mcr/index.html

-For more information about the MATLAB Runtime and the MATLAB Runtime installer, see Package and Distribute in the MATLAB Compiler SDK documentation
+For more information about the MATLAB Runtime and the MATLAB Runtime installer, see "Distribute Applications" in the MATLAB Compiler SDK documentation
 in the MathWorks Documentation Center.

-NOTE: You will need administrator rights to run the MATLAB Runtime installer.

 - Ensure that you have version 1.7 of the Java Development Kit (JDK).